 Alien plants are one of the greatest threats to the endemic species and ecosystems of the Galapagos Islands.
 Eradicating these species is crucial to help indigenous plants thrive.
 You’ll remove plants such as guava, avocado, and raspberry plants, and replace them with indigenous species.
 We grow the indigenous plants in a nursery in the park.

 Help with community clean ups and education programs

 You will assist with beach clean ups throughout your stay.
 By removing the litter from local beaches we protect local animals from unnecessary dangers and keep the natural environment as clean as possible.

 You may also need to help with the weighing of this collected litter.
-We weigh the rubbish to try and identify the areas of the island that collect the most rubbish.
+We weigh the trash to try and identify the areas of the island that collect the most trash.
 This also allows us to see whether the amount of litter on the island is increasing or decreasing.

 Where in Ecuador will I be working?

 You will live in Puerto Baquerizo Moreno, a town on San Cristobal Island in Ecuador.
 Part of the Galapagos archipelago, San Cristobal is the main island and is located about 620 miles from Ecuador.
 The safe and relaxed coastal town of Puerto Baquerizo Moreno is renowned for the large population of sea lions that live harmoniously with the locals.
 This small, lively town is an ideal base from which to explore the Galapagos.